-Taking out student loans for medical school may not be a no-brainer.
+Taking out student loans for medical school may not be a no-brainer for medical students.
 The average physician salary varies greatly based upon specialty, and so does medical school affordability.

 Physicians have a lot of grit.
 (I know this personally because I couldn’t cut it!)